CDL Blood Pressure

 With the DOT Physical, What’s the Standard Blood Pressure Range?

-You need to have a blood pressure below 140/90 to pass your DOT physical.
+It would be best if you had a blood pressure below 140/90 to pass your DOT physical.
 Any higher, and further action will be necessary.
 Monitoring blood pressure is an important part of keeping truck drivers safe on the road, as hypertension can cause serious health problems if left unchecked.
 Learn here How to Prepare for a Compliance DOT Audit.

 Regulations associated with the DOT physical are designed to help identify any potential issues early, so that they can be managed before they become too serious.
-By staying on top of your blood pressure you'll be helping keep yourself healthy for years to come.
+By staying on top of your blood pressure, you'll be helping keep yourself healthy for years to come.

 The American Heart Association and other health authorities now recommend that people with Stage 1 hypertension should have a systolic blood pressure below 130mm Hg and diastolic pressure under 80mm Hg.
 This underscores the importance of taking high blood pressure seriously.
 Read about Texas DOT Numbers and USDOT Numbers.